5 Signs Your Loved One Is Addicted To Adderall

 • not eating

-• constipation, diarrhea or other stomach issues.
+• constipation, diarrhea, or other stomach issues

 A trained professional may notice additional symptoms that could go unnoticed by others.
 Adderall abuse can also increase body temperature and cause problems with breathing, heart rate, and blood pressure.

-4. Signs Of Adderall Misuse, Abuse and Addiction
+4. Signs Of Adderall Misuse, Abuse, And Addiction

 When a person abuses Adderall, the medication seems to appear in many different areas of the person’s life.
-The pills become extremely important and maintaining a supply becomes an overwhelming chore.
+The pills become extremely important, and maintaining a supply becomes an overwhelming chore.
 Some of the signs to watch for with Adderall addiction include:

 How The Adderall Is Being Stored

 Instead of the person keeping their medication at home with other medications, loose Adderall pills might appear in their vehicles, pockets, plastic baggies, cellophane from cigarette packs, or other unusual places.
-This may occur because the person feels like that have to take their medication more often, or because they have purchased the pills illegally.
+This may occur because the person feels like they have to take their medication more often, or because they have purchased the pills illegally.

 Sometimes, a person struggling with Adderall addiction may have several prescription pill bottles without labels, or the labels have different names on them.
-They also may keep Adderall inside other medication bottles.
+They may also keep Adderall inside other medication bottles.

 Adderall Paraphernalia